 - The government will comply with the principle that if there is no victim, there is no crime.
 For instance, if a person wishes to buy sexual services and a person wishes to sell sexual services, there is no victim and this transaction is consensual, therefore completely legal.
 It will not be a crime for a person to not wear a seat belt in a car, or a helmet on a motorbike or bicycle.
 Anything that a person does that does not harm another person will be legal.

 - The government shall have no arbitrary power of search and seizure without reasonable cause and any person subject to such search and seizure if the government fails to provide reasonable cause shall have grounds for substantial redress by civil remedy against the government and will have the power to invoke criminal proceedings against any perpetrators who violate his rights in this respect.

 - The government shall make no law compelling the people to vote in any elections.
 All Australian citizens shall have the right to vote in federal, state and local elections, but it will be their choice as to whether they wish to do so or not.
 A person will only be able to vote for one candidate in an election and all winners will be decided by simple "first-past-the post" results.
 Preferential voting will not be permitted.

-- The government shall make no law preventing the people from recording any conversations or events in any private place if they are involved as subjects in those recordings.
+- The government shall make no law preventing the people from recording any conversations or events in any private place if they are involved as subjects in those recordings or are doing so to protect their legal and civil interests.
 No persons shall have the right to prosecute anybody for recording them in any private place if the persons making the recording are involved as subjects in those recordings.
 These rights will be subject to privacy and obscenity considerations.